-Any Investment Officer (other than the Regents, the President, the Provost, and the Senior Vice President for Finance and Facilities) who acquires an investment which requires University approval under this policy, shall request approval by sending a written request to the Senior Vice President for Finance and Facilities.
+Any Investment Officer (other than the Regents, the President, the Provost, and the Vice President for Finance and Facilities) who acquires an investment which requires University approval under this policy, shall request approval by sending a written request to the Vice President for Finance and Facilities.
 The request should describe the investment, its approximate value, the University's interest in the entity, and the circumstances and timing of the proposed acquisition.
-The Senior Vice President for Finance and Facilities, the President, the Provost, and any individual Regent shall, with respect to investments requiring University approval, request approval by the Chair of the Finance, Audit and Facilities Committee of the Board of Regents by sending a written request describing the investment, its approximate value, the University's interest in the entity, and the circumstances and timing of the proposed acquisition, to the Secretary of the Board of Regents.
-The Chair of the Finance, Audit and Facilities Committee shall request approval, in the same manner, from the President of the Board of Regents.
+The Vice President for Finance and Facilities, the President, the Provost, and any individual Regent shall, with respect to investments requiring University approval, request approval by the Chair of the Finance and Asset Management Committee of the Board of Regents by sending a written request describing the investment, its approximate value, the University's interest in the entity, and the circumstances and timing of the proposed acquisition, to the Secretary of the Board of Regents.
+The Chair of the Finance and Asset Management Committee shall request approval, in the same manner, from the President of the Board of Regents.

 |D.||Grant or Denial of Approval

-Within two business days, the Senior Vice President for Finance and Facilities, the Chair of the Finance, Audit and Facilities Committee of the Board of Regents, or the President of the Board, as appropriate, or their designees, shall evaluate the proposed investment by applying the criteria listed in Section 5 of this policy, and shall grant or deny approval in writing.
+Within two business days, the Vice President for Finance and Facilities, the Chair of the Finance and Asset Management Committee of the Board of Regents, or the President of the Board, as appropriate, or their designees, shall evaluate the proposed investment by applying the criteria listed in Section 5 of this policy, and shall grant or deny approval in writing.
 Their respective decisions shall be final.

 In evaluating an Investment Officer's request for approval of an investment, the approving officer shall consider:

 |A.||The relationship, if any, between the proposed investment and investments

 held or under consideration by the University;